What is a DEXA scan?

 A DEXA scan may also be considered if:

-• You are a woman experiencing early menopause or who has had early menopause and has not received hormone replacement therapy.
-After menopause, oestrogen in the body declines, which can result in a bone mineral density decrease.
+- You are a woman experiencing early menopause or who has had early menopause and has not received hormone replacement therapy.
+After menopause, oestrogen in the body declines, which can decrease bone mineral density.

 How is a DEXA scan performed?